Discretization of the Burgers' equation as a port-Hamiltonian system: Inviscid model

 \subsection{Port-Hamiltonian representation}

 Let us choose the velocity $v$ as state variable.
-Then, the co-state variable is $e := \delta_{v} \mathcal{H} = \frac{v^2}{2}$, as desired, since $\mathcal{H}$ has been designed for that purpose.
-Furthermore, we assume that the boundary colocated control and observation are
+Then, the co-state variable is $e := \delta_{v} \mathcal{H} = \frac{v^2}{2}$, as desired, since $\mathcal{H}$ has been designed for in that sense.
+Furthermore, we assume that the boundary control and observation are { } Then, the power balance~\eqref{eq:power-balance-cube} reads { } and the pH system reads { } where $\gamma_0$, $\gamma_1$, are the Dirichlet traces at $x=0$, $x=1$.